serencoban/serencoban/README.md

 ⤷ `Designer • Dreamer • Web Enthusiast`

 ### ᯓᡣ𐭩 A little about me:
-Passionate about visual storytelling, pixel-perfection and creating quiet beauty on the web.
+Passionate about visual storytelling, pixel-perfection and creating beauty on the web.

 ### ୨୧ ＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿